|

 I saw Tolerate... as a protest at the Ukrainian situation.
 So I can see why they've changed it around.

-I think they once said "Design for UK, Tolerate for Europe" etc and overseas.
-I'd forgotten they used to play Motown Junk!
-They also claimed that was one of their vital 5 they had to play live.
 Tolerate live was a huge monster last time I saw them a few years ago.
 Even though YouTube cancels a lot of the sound, the versions of Tolerate sound more muted than monster.
-Still think Tolerate best closer.
-Except in all that time in their setlists, it hasn't morphed into a "Summer Wind" section. |

 #3